raul-sauco/ramo-space-shooter/README.md

 2. Be conservative, the development process will, very likely, be harder than you expect.
 If you choose an objective that is too ambitious, you are likely to either never finish the game or to have so many different aspects to worry about that you will not have the resources to implement every aspect properly.
 3. The most successful games are not necessarily the most innovative ones, usually they follow a well established pattern; "introduce a new twist while still falling inside a category that is familiar to players".

-With these guidelines in place, I started looking at options.
+With these guidelines in place, I started looking at options, but, before we look at what these options were and the decision process, here is the final result.

+// TODO gameplay screencap.

 ### A platformer game using the [Sunny Land][24] asset pack.

 ![Sunny land screen](res/sunny-land.png)

+_The asset store has really good resources for 2D platformers, amongst them the Sunny Land pack._

 **Why?** This is something that I kept thinking about while developing the Mario-like game for the previous exercises, this asset pack looked fun to work with.
 I had just developed a pretty complete platformer game, most of that experience would help develop a better game if I had chosen this option.